Prolotherapy for Meniscus Tears

 12 Arendt EA, Agel J, Dick R. Anterior cruciate ligament injury patterns among collegiate men and women.
 Journal of athletic training.
 1999 Apr;34(2):86.
 [Google Scholar]

-15 Clark CR, et al. Development of the menisci of the human knee joint; morphological changes and their potential role in childhood meniscal injury.
-Journal of Bone and Joint Surgery America.
-1983;65(4):538-547.
-[Pubmed] [Google Scholar]
+14 Clark CR, Ogden JA.
+Development of the menisci of the human knee joint.
+Morphological changes and their potential role in childhood meniscal injury.
+The Journal of bone and joint surgery.
+American volume.
+1983 Apr;65(4):538.
+[Google Scholar]

 23 King D. The function of semilunar cartilages.
 Journal of Bone and Joint Surgery America.
 1936;18(4):1069-1076.
 [Google Scholar]